MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 > One should depend upon abstractions.
 Do not depend upon concretions

-- Relatively few gripes with except for the name in object oriented programming
+- Relatively few gripes with this except for words used in the name.

-The principle states:
+The pattern states:

 - high level modules should not depend on low level modules

-This is good design.
+**This is good design**

 If we look at the words used in the naming of the principle...